top of page

 Cloak and Dagger Season 2

-Walks back on some progress, which is frustrating with the slow pace and cancelation.
+It walks back on some progress, which is frustrating with the slow pace and cancelation.
 The cast are the highlight, including the grounded take on D'Spayre used to embody the shows themes.
 Overall, I'd say they've earned a Secret Wars or Daredevil cameo.

 Premiere: Apr 4, 2019